 Business example: Culinary nutrition consultant Mikaela Reuben pins many of her recipes to Pinterest, such as this post on how to shred kale.
 By showing her expertise in an engaging manner, it's likely more people will repin, leading more people to discover her nutrition services.

 Users: 436 million

 Audience demographic: Pew Research Center explains a minority of Twitter users produce the vast majority of tweets.
 Among U.S. adults who use Twitter, the top 25% of users by tweet volume produce 97% of all tweets, while the bottom 75% of users produce just 3%, according to an analysis conducted over a three-month period in 2021.
 The general voice is casual, eye-level, not condescending, yet sophisticated, professional, and sharp.
 Content is mainly around SMB, marketing, blogging, branding, and entrepreneurship.
 Tweets are 280 characters long, so you must stay short and to the point.
 Here are more tips on how to use Twitter.
-Twitter is centered around relevancy, so trendjacking (using trending topics, events or memes to connect with your audience) can be a very useful strategy on the platform.
+Twitter marketing is centered around relevancy, so trendjacking (using trending topics, events or memes to connect with your audience) can be a very useful strategy on the platform.